Mike Conley (basketball): 2019–2021: first All-Star selection

 On July 6, 2019, Conley was traded to the Utah Jazz in exchange for Grayson Allen, Jae Crowder, Kyle Korver, the draft rights to Darius Bazley, and a protected first-round pick.
 He made his Jazz debut on October 23, recording five points and five assists in a 100–95 win over the Thunder.
 On October 30, he scored a season-high 29 points, alongside five assists and two steals, in a 110–96 win over the Los Angeles Clippers.
 In 2020, due to the suspension of the NBA season because of the COVID-19 pandemic, the NBA produced a televised event in which NBA and WNBA players participated in a virtual H–O–R–S–E competition while quarantining at their respective homes.
 The NBA raised $200,000 for charities as Conley won the first virtual NBA H–O–R–S–E Competition, becoming the inaugural "H.O.R.S.E Champion".

-On August 21, 2020, during the first round of the playoffs, Conley recorded 27 points and a playoff career-high seven 3-pointers in a 124–87 Game 3 win over the Denver Nuggets.
+On August 21, 2020, during the first round of the playoffs, Conley recorded 27 points and a playoff career-high seven 3-pointers in a 124–87 win over the Denver Nuggets in Game 3.
 He had missed the first two games of the series after being quarantined.
-Two days later, Conley logged 26 points, four assists and two steals in a 129–127 Game 4 win.
+Two days later, Conley logged 26 points, four assists and two steals in a 129–127 win in Game 4.
 Despite taking a 3–1 series lead, the Jazz lost in seven games to the Nuggets.
 After the 2019–20 season, Conley declined to exercise the early termination option on his contract, and was owed $34.5 million in the fifth and final year of his contract in 2020–21.

 On January 1, 2021, Conley scored a season-high 33 points and added seven assists, two rebounds, and one steal in a 106–100 win over the Clippers.
 He was named an All-Star for the first time in his career as it was announced that he would be a reserve for the 2021 NBA All-Star Game, replacing the injured Devin Booker.
 His 14-year wait is the longest ever for a first time All-Star.
 He recorded three points, one rebound, and two assists in 12 minutes in the game.
 Conley was also announced as Booker's replacement in the Three-Point Contest, where he competed against teammate Donovan Mitchell.
 Conley lost in the final round to Stephen Curry, 28–27.

-On May 29, during the first round of the playoffs, Conley scored 27 points and matched his playoff career-high of seven 3-pointers in a 121–111 Game 3 win over the Grizzlies.
+On May 29, during the first round of the playoffs, Conley scored 27 points and matched his playoff career-high of seven 3-pointers in a 121–111 win over the Grizzlies in game 3.
 He missed the first five games of the Jazz's second-round series versus the Los Angeles Clippers due to a strained right hamstring.
-Conley returned to the lineup in Game 6, logging five points and three assists in a 119–131 loss that eliminated the Jazz from the playoffs.
+Conley returned to the lineup in game 6, logging five points and three assists in a 131–119 loss that eliminated the Jazz from the playoffs.